SaudZafeer/Whatsapp-manager/README.md

 ## Installation

-###Open visual studio code or any code editor select a folder where you want to clone the repo
+1-Open visual studio code or any code editor select a folder where you want to clone the repo 2-Clone the Repo
-###Clone the Repo

 ```bash
 https://github.com/SaudZafeer/Whatsapp-manager.git